 - 1. On each NA server in the primary location, disable automatic starting of the NA services.
-See "Disable All NA Services" on page 44. - 2.
+See Disable All Services. - 2.
 Prepare to stop NA in the primary location. - a.
 Notify users to log out. - b.
 Log on to the NA console for one of the NA cores in the primary location. - c.
 Pause tasks scheduled to start during the switchover process (until Task 4, step 5).
 Include time for the currently running tasks to complete.
-For example:

-- On the Search for Task page (Reports > Search For > Tasks), for the Schedule Date field, set since to Now and until to 2 hours later. - ii.
+For example: - i.
+On the Search for Task page (Reports > Search For > Tasks), for the Schedule Date field, set since to Now and until to 2 hours later. - ii.
 On the Task Search Results page, pause each listed task. - d.
 On the Running Tasks page (Tasks > Running Tasks), examine the list of running tasks.